Partial Identification in Moment Models with Incomplete Data--A Conditional Optimal Transport Approach: Identified Set for and its COT Characterization

-In this section, we show that if the moment function $m$ is affine in $\theta$, then we can exploit this structure to establish convexity of $\Theta_{I}$ and derive a simple expression of its support function.
+In this section, we show that if the moment function $m$ is affine in $\theta$, then $\Theta_{I}$ is convex with a simple expression for its support function.
 Throughout the discussion, we assume that Assumption \ref{assump::Smoothness-conditioning} holds so that Theorem \ref{Thm:: Equivalence of Theta I and Theta o} applies.